 Cornerstone.
 This section lists the cornerstone(s) for which the OpESS is applicable.
 The cornerstone(s) may include one or all of the cornerstones listed for the ROP pertinent inspection procedure(s).

 Applicability.
-This section identifies the type of plant (e.g., PWR, BWR, CE, Mark 1 containment, etc.) that is affected or could be inspected under the OpESS.
+This section identifies the type of plant (e.g., PWR, BWR, CE, Mark 1 containment, AP 1000, etc.) that is affected or could be inspected under the OpESS.

 Section 01, “Objective(s).”
 This section lists the objective(s) of the OpESS.
-The objective(s) may be more than those specified in the selected IP(s) but must be congruent with the stated objective(s) of the selected IP(s).
+The objective(s) may be more detailed than those specified in the selected IP(s) but must be congruent with the stated objective(s) of the selected IP(s).

 Section 02, “Background.”
 This section presents OpE associated with the OpESS and relevant research and references.

 Section 03, “Inspection Guidance.”
 This section provides the information and links for inspectors to use during inspection of the OpESS.
 Include a list of applicable ROP baseline IP(s) and how the OpESS satisfies one (or more) of the sample requirements for the IP(s).
-The guidance may be more than those specified in the selected IP(s) but must be congruent with the stated objective(s) of the selected IP(s).
+The guidance may be more detailed than those specified in the selected IP(s) but must be congruent with the stated objective(s) of the selected IP(s).

 Section 04, “References.”
 This section provides a list of documents that will be helpful to the inspector in performing the OpESS.
 These may include related generic communications, management briefing slides, Regulatory Guides, previous related inspection findings, and OpE communications.
 Include hyperlinks to public documents when available.

 Section 05, “Reporting Results/Time Charges/Additional Issues.”
-This section provides reporting results, time charges and additional issues.
-In general, OpESS results documented and inspection reports distributed in accordance with guidance specific to existing IP(s) and IMC 0611, “Power Reactor Inspection Reports.”
+This section provides reporting results, time charges, and additional issues.
+In general, OpESS results are documented and inspection reports distributed in accordance with guidance specific to existing IP(s) and IMC 0611, “Power Reactor Inspection Reports.”
 Any guidance on non-standard documentation or distribution will be specified in this section.
 In addition, this section provides guidance on how inspectors are to charge their time under the baseline ROP inspection program.

 Section 06, “Contact(s).”
 This section identifies the name, phone number, and email address of the document contact(s) who are designated to answer questions about the OpESS.
 This is generally the OpESS author and applicable NRR contacts.
 This contact information may be redacted from the OpESS posted on the NRC public webpage.